tonypilz/singleton/README.md

 The library allows the construction of and access to global instances which makes it an alternative to the classical singleton.
 The advantage is that [most of the drawbacks of the singleton are avoided](#comparision-with-the-classical-singleton).

-The following example illustrates the main usage of the librabary.
+The following example illustrates the main usage of the library.
 It shows how to construct an instance of type `A`, make it globally accessible, accessing and destructing it.

 ```cpp
 #include <globalInstances.h>